Set up a multi-tenant environment

 More information is available in the Chargeback report (in the Events & Reports section).
 This report details protection hours, the current database sizes, and the number of computers (activated and non-activated) for each tenant.

-The majority of each tenant's data is stored in a separate database.
-This database can co-exist on the same database server as other tenants, or it can be isolated onto its own database server.
-In all cases, some data only exists in the primary database (the one installed with Deep Security Manager).
+The majority of each tenant's data is stored in a separated database.
+This database may co-exist on the same database server as other tenants, or it can be isolated onto its own database server.
+In all cases, some data only exists in the primary database (the one Deep Security Manager was installed with).
 When multiple database servers are available, tenants are created on the database with the least amount of load.

 |Managed computers||100,000||1,000,000 or more|